 - Teeth extraction to remove any decayed or damaged teeth that are beyond saving

 - Teeth whitening to spruce up the appearance of remaining teeth

 - Soft tissue grafts to help repair damaged or lost gum tissue

 - Invisalign to pull the teeth into a better alignment

 - Orthognathic surgery to reposition the jaw into the correct alignment

 Usually, a full mouth reconstruction uses several of the above procedures to give the smile a completely revitalized appearance.
-Patients in the San Francisco area who come to Dr. Skoulas for a full mouth reconstruction will find that they reap both cosmetic and functional benefits from their treatment.
+Patients in the San Francisco area who come to our practice for a full mouth reconstruction will find that they reap both cosmetic and functional benefits from their treatment.
 They’ll be prouder and more confident of their smile, but they’ll also be able to chew foods better and speak without impediments.

-Who Can Benefit From a Full Mouth Reconstruction?
+Who Can Benefit From A Full Mouth Reconstruction?

 There are many kinds of patients in the San Francisco area who can benefit from a full mouth reconstruction.
 To determine candidacy, Dr. Skoulas will perform a thorough examination at the initial consultation.
 In the examination, she’ll look at the patients: